An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Introduction

 \IEEEPARstart{P}{ersonality} defines a characteristic sets of human cognitive processes and emotional patterns that evolve from various biological and environmental factors \cite{corr2020cambridge}, which are well associated with a wide range of human behaviours and status such as purchasing behaviours \cite{youn2000impulse}, health conditions \cite{sano2015recognizing,jaiswal2019automatic}, social relationships \cite{asendorpf1998personality}, and even criminal activities \cite{briley2014genetic}.
 Consequently, automatic personality computing systems have drawn a lot of attention in recent years, and have been frequently developed for real-world human behaviour understanding applications, including computer assisted tutoring systems \cite{afzal2019personality}, human resource management \cite{mansour2021relating}, job interviews \cite{kaya2017multi}, and recommendation systems \cite{xia2014socially}.
 In these systems, the complex personality is usually described by trait-based models \cite{EYSENCK1991773, mitchell2007analysis,de2000cloninger,mccrae2008five} which focus on modelling personality aspects that are stable over time for the target person but differ in others \cite{matthews2003personality}.

-Existing automatic personality computing approaches can be roughly categorized into two types: (i) automatic personality recognition that recognises the target subject's self-reported personality traits (also called true personality traits); and (ii) automatic personality perception recognition that predicts external human observers' impression on the target subject (also called first impression or apparent personality).
-The majority of these approaches were focused on automatic apparent personality recognition and were evaluated on the ChaLearn First Impression dataset \cite{ponce2016chalearn}.
-They recognise apparent personality using either human visual behaviours (e.g., facial behaviours) \cite{interpret_img,song2021learning,moreno2020estimation,helm2020single,eddine2017personality,tellamekala2022dimensional,gurpinar2016combining,persemon,beyan2019personality,persemon} or audio-visual behaviours \cite{deep_bimodal,bi_modal_lstm,gurpinar2016multimodal,crnet,aslan2019multimodal}.
-More specifically, a large part of these \cite{8066355,audiovisual_resnet,interpret_img,deep_bimodal,eddine2017personality,tellamekala2022dimensional} infer personality traits from every single frame or short segment \cite{moreno2020estimation}, and then make the clip-level personality prediction by combining all frame/segment-level predictions, where video-level personality labels were used as the frame/short segment-level labels to train models.
+Existing automatic personality computing approaches can be categorized into two types: (i) Self-reported personality recognition (SPR) that recognises the target subject's true personality traits; and (ii) apparent personality recognition (APR) that predicts external human observers' impression on the target subject (also called first impression or apparent personality).
+The majority of these approaches were focused on APR and were evaluated on the ChaLearn First Impression dataset \cite{ponce2016chalearn}.
+They recognise apparent personality using either human visual behaviours (e.g., facial behaviours) \cite{interpret_img,song2022learning,moreno2020estimation,helm2020single,eddine2017personality,tellamekala2022dimensional,gurpinar2016combining,persemon,beyan2019personality,persemon} or audio-visual behaviours \cite{deep_bimodal,bi_modal_lstm,gurpinar2016multimodal,crnet,aslan2019multimodal}.
+More specifically, a large part of these approaches \cite{8066355,audiovisual_resnet,interpret_img,deep_bimodal,eddine2017personality,tellamekala2022dimensional} attempt to infer personality traits from every single frame or short segment \cite{moreno2020estimation}, and then make the clip-level personality prediction by combining all frame/segment-level predictions, where video-level personality labels were used as the frame/short segment-level labels to train models.
 While subjects with different personalities can behave similarly in a frame or a short video segment, models trained by such strategies would be problematic as they pair similar behaviour samples with different personality labels \cite{song2020spectral}.
 Alternatively, recent studies frequently emphasized that long-term behaviours enable more reliable personality inference \cite{song2021self,crnet,beyan2019personality}, as personality traits are stable over time \cite{matthews2003personality}.
 These approaches propose to encode a clip-level personality representation from long-term behaviours of the subject, and generally achieve superior recognition results than most frame/segment-level approaches.